Uncertainty Matters in Dynamic Gaussian Splatting for Monocular 4D Reconstruction: Uncertainty-Aware Dynamic Gaussian Splatting

-This design jointly constraint strength with convergence status: Gaussians that are well supported by observations receive low $u_{i,t}$, reflecting high reliability, while unreliable ones are assigned high values, which enables trustworthy primitives to guide ambiguous ones during optimization.
+This design jointly adjusts the strength according to convergence status: Gaussians that are well supported by observations receive low $u_{i,t}$, reflecting high reliability, while unreliable ones are assigned high values, which enables trustworthy primitives to guide ambiguous ones during optimization.

 \mypara{From scalar to depth-aware uncertainty.} While the scalar definition is intuitive, it implicitly assumes that uncertainty is isotropic in 3D space.
 This is problematic in monocular settings, where depth is much less reliable than image-plane coordinates.
 A uniform scalar tends to be over-confident along the camera axis, leading to geometric distortion.
 To address this, we propagate image-space errors into 3D and represent each Gaussian by an anisotropic uncertainty matrix: